Natalio Cirilo Banegas: Later years

-For the history of horse-racing in Argentina and of the City of Rosario, Natalio Cirilo Banegas left a legacy as a legendary jockey and trainer and left his family with a tradition for professional excellence, though not in the training of thoroughbred horses, but in teaching, in the case his son Prof. Oscar Banegas, in medicine in the case of his grandson Dr. Rodrigo Natalio Banegas and in classical music in the case of his grandson Fabio L. Banegas.
-Both grandsons, twins, have taken his surname and his example of excellence to international recognition.
+For the history of horse-racing in Argentina and of the City of Rosario, Natalio Cirilo Banegas left a legacy as an esteemed jockey.
+His bloodline pursued careers in teaching: his son Prof. Oscar Banegas, taught medicine.
+His two grandsons Dr. Rodrigo Natalio Banegas and Fabio L. Banegas taught medicine and classical music respectively.
+Both grandsons, twins, have taken his surname in his honour.
 Natalio Cirilo Banegas died in the City of Rosario on 14 May 1967.